0xPwny/Apkatshu/README.md

 ./Apkatshu.sh (APKTOOL/apktool) file.apk

-- Searching For other keywords :
+Searching For other keywords :

-  add specific keywords you want to look for them into config/custom.lst
+  - add the keywords you want to look for them into config/custom.lst

 **fixed** :